Recovery Runs: Why They Matter and How to Do Them Right

 What Is a Recovery Run?

-Purpose: Promote blood flow, reduce muscle soreness, reinforce aerobic patterns
+Purpose: Promote blood flow, reduce muscle soreness and reinforce relaxed aerobic patterns.

 Why Recovery Runs Matter